Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     modules by preprocessing templates.
 In design 0.3 we seek to avoid this by using the Lmod introspection functions, but this requires a different way of setting up the module structure to be compatible with the way Lmod handles a module hierarchy.
+  * As we ran into problems with the module ``LUMIpartition/L.lua`` where the Lmod ``hierarchyA`` function got confused and provided different results than if the module were called ``LUMIpartition/C.lua``, we decided to rework some of the names and simply use, e.g., ``partition`` for the module name even if that may cause confusion with SLURM partitions.

 Changes compared to design 0.1: